wcasper/math150Aspring2025/syllabus.md

 **Midterm Exams**
 There will be three midterm exams, each lasting 1 hour 50 minutes.
-Each midterm will be worth 15\% of your final grade.
 Midterms will be held during class time on the following dates:
 * Thursday, February, 13 2025
 * Thursday, March 13, 2025